Nyerguds/MobiusMapEditor/MANUAL.md

 * **DefaultOutlineAllCrates**: Default for the option "Tools" → "Options" → "Crate outline indicators show on all crates".
 When enabled, the crate indicators from the "View" → "Indicators" → "Outlines on overlapped crates" option will show on all crates instead of just those underneath objects or graphics.
 * **DefaultCratesOnTop**: Default for the option "Tools" → "Options" → "Show crates on top of other objects".
 * **DefaultExportScale**: Default scaling multiplier for the size at which an exported image will be generated through "Tools" → "Export As Image".
 A negative values will set it to smooth scaling.
 Defaults to -0.5.
-* **DefaultExportScaleClassic**: Default scaling multiplier for exporting images in when using classic graphics.
+* **DefaultExportScaleClassic**: Default scaling multiplier for exporting images when using classic graphics.
 Defaults to 1.0.

 ### Editor fine tuning: